Peaceful Divorce and Amicable Divorce Without Court

 Once we have reached your agreement you will each sign off on this “Mediated Agreement” that is transcribed based on our conversations.
 Creation of this Mediated Agreement by your Mediator will require one or more hours depending on the simplicity or complexity of your assets/debts and other factors.
 This aspect of the process is charged as follows: every hour of writing the Mediated Agreement equals 1 half hour of Telephone mediation (see below).

-Step 2 has the Paralegal creating your “Marital Settlement Agreement” The paralegal that we recommend takes the “Mediated Agreement” and transforms it into the court-required “Marital Settlement Agreement” and you each sign this formal document.
-The current fee for this service in Los Angeles as of February 2018 $800 and the paralegal reserves the right for a minor fee adjustment by the time your agreement has been completed based on any updated Family Court requirements.
-The services of an attorney or paralegal are required to create and file the mediated agreement, your “Marital Settlement Agreement” that is created by your work with Susan Allan and all mediators.
-The cost in each state is different so we will help you find the cost for your own state.
+Step 2 has the paralegal or attorney creating your Marital Settlement Agreement to be filed in court.
+You each sign this formal document.
+Fees for these services vary and you pay these experts directly.
+The filing fees in each state may vary and you pay those fees directly to the paralegal or attorney who is filing the paperwork for you.
+The services of an attorney or paralegal are required to create and file the mediated agreement based entirely on your “Marital Settlement Agreement” that is created by your work with Susan Allan.
+The cost in each state is different so we will help you find the cost for your state.

-Step 3 is the Court Filing of your “Marital Settlement Agreement” that is the official divorce filing.
-Currently the filing fees are $435 in California and are subject to change based on the Family Court System in your state.
-The cost in each state is different so we will help you find the cost for your own state.
-The paralegal we recommend will file the Marital Settlement Agreement for you as part of her fee in Step 2 (above).
-You may choose to file your own Marital Settlement Agreement if you wish.
+Step 3 is the Court Filing of your “Marital Settlement Agreement” which is the official divorce filing.
+Currently, the filing fees are about $435-$450 in California and are subject to change based on the Family Court System in your state.

-Telephone Mediation
+Telephone and Zoom Mediation

 In-person Mediation

-Susan Allan’s in-person mediation fee is $400 per hour and you will be charged at the full hourly rate for any portion of an hour greater than a half hour.
+Susan Allan’s in-person mediation fee is $400 per hour, and you will be charged at the full hourly rate for any portion of an hour greater than a half hour.
 You will need to provide valid credit/debit card information when scheduling your mediation as you will be charged for each scheduled mediation session the morning of each mediation session.
-Should you agree that your mediation continue longer than it has been scheduled, the balance of the mediation fee will be charged at the end of the mediation session.
+Should you agree that your mediation continues longer than it has been scheduled, the balance of the mediation fee will be charged at the end of the mediation session.

 Long-distance and International Mediation